Beehive in a frosty UK apiary on a November morning

 • Avoid leaving individual hives isolated in exposed spots where birds may focus their attention.

 Most main varroa treatments should already have been completed earlier in the autumn so that winter bees were raised under low-mite conditions.
-In November, you are mainly in a monitoring and planning phase.
+In November, you are mainly in a monitoring and planning phase, but it is also a useful point for a late review of varroa outcomes — asking whether autumn treatment really reduced pressure before winter closed in.

 • Keep an eye on natural mite drop on monitoring boards if you are using them.

-• Note any worrying signs, such as deformed wings or crawling bees outside the hive, although these are less common once brood rearing has slowed.
+• Note any worrying signs, such as deformed wings, crawling bees or unusual weakness, although these are less common once brood rearing has slowed.

 Many UK beekeepers plan an oxalic acid treatment later in winter when colonies are brood-light, often around December or January.
-For more detailed guidance on approved treatments and monitoring methods, see the Varroa Management page and official sources such as BeeBase.
+The move from November into December is often when this planning becomes more practical.
+For more detailed guidance on approved treatments and monitoring methods, see the Varroa Management, the Varroa Treatment Calendar (UK) and official sources such as BeeBase.

 In November, full brood inspections are neither necessary nor desirable – opening hives too often can disturb the cluster and let precious heat escape.
 Instead, you monitor mostly from the outside: